Hey there, wonderful boys and girls! Gooood morning! It's 8:00 AM, and you know what that means!

 - Running Gag:

-- Iketeru has quite a few: cracking up at any words that stars with chi, being horrible with an activity only to show unnatural amounts of talent at it once he tries it, and being clueless.
+- Iketeru has quite a few: cracking up at any words that starts with chin, being horrible with an activity only to show unnatural amounts of talent at it once he tries it, and being clueless.

-- Subverted Kids Show: With all of the antics that happen on the set of Together with Mom, you'd think it's really this, but subverted.
+- Subverted Kids' Show: With all of the antics that happen on the set of Together with Maman, you'd think it would be an In-Universe example, but it's actually a subversion.
 From all outward appearances it's a perfectly normal kids' program, and at least one chapter shows that they cut particularly ill-fitting shots out of filming.

 - When He Smiles: Uramichi has one of two smiles for the public—his painted kids' show smile, and an exhausted smile when he's feeling up to the challenge.
 One day, however, he smiles for real; when one of the kids expressed excitement at going to one of their big stage shows, Uramichi uncharacteristically shoots him a genuine smile of happiness, much to the shock of Iketeru and Utano.